 2. Widen your prospects

-Maybe you’d prefer a larger space to accommodate more people or things.
-But you might be limiting your inventory.
+Maybe you’d prefer a larger space to accommodate more people or things, but you might be limiting your choices by doing so.

 3. Work with an experienced real estate agent

 With starter homes in high demand, the guidance of an experienced real estate agent who knows the local market trends and your desired neighborhoods inside and out is critical to success.

 “Make sure you find someone that will guide you towards a purchase that makes sense to you now and will make sense in the overall market when it comes time to sell,” Gartenberg says.

 Agents not only have your best interest in mind, but also an idea of what the market looks like.
 Even if you live in a highly-competitive area, an agent should be able to help you find something that fits your needs and your budget.
 Your agent can also help you write a strong offer letter that stands out from the crowd.